DCjanus/rdbinsight/README.md

 See the full usage guide: [docs/USAGE.md](docs/USAGE.md)

 Note: We don't publish precompiled binaries at the moment.
 Building and distributing cross-platform binaries is tricky (glibc versions on Linux, musl vs glibc trade-offs), so if you need to run on bare metal please build from source.

-Official Docker images are available at `https://github.com/DCjanus/rdbinsight/pkgs/container/rdbinsight`.
+But official Docker images are available at [ghcr.io](https://github.com/DCjanus/rdbinsight/pkgs/container/rdbinsight).

 ## Why RDBInsight?